simonfels/steam-achievements-organizer/README.md

 ## Styling TODOs
 ### general
 - [ ] which sites are needed?
+  - List all Achievements for a Game + User
+    - With Categories (Achieved / Unachieved / Marked)
 - [ ] develop uniform style for the whole website
 - [ ] use twig for templating